 Manual Breast Pump:

-These are the cheapest and smallest breast pump option available, but are the most labor-intensive and least effective at completely emptying the breast.
-A good option for moms who don’t struggle with milk supply or who are just leaving for a day or two, manual breast pumps don’t require any power source and are a good choice for women who need to travel light.
+The cheapest and smallest breast pump option available, but the most labor-intensive and least effective at completely emptying the breast.
+A good option for moms who don’t struggle with milk supply or who are away for a day or two, manual breast pumps don’t require any power source and are a good choice for women who need to travel light.

 Manual Pumps Are Best For:

 - Requires physical exertion.